-Briana Pozner is a Los Angeles–based writer, actor, and filmmaker whose work revels in the beauty and discomfort of human contradiction.
-Her essays have appeared in The New York Times and The Huffington Post.
+Briana Pozner is an Altadena–based writer, actor, and filmmaker whose work revels in the beauty and discomfort of human contradiction.
+She is a recent Black List/Women in Film Episodic Fellow whose work spans television, film, and personal essays, including pieces in The New York Times and The Huffington Post.
 Her 2022 Modern Love column, “Why is my Husband Marrying Her?” was the most read Modern Love of that year.

-She recently wrote and directed the upcoming comedic short Following (starring Melissa Joan Hart), and co-created and directed the Adult Swim micro-short series The Non-Essentials.
+She recently wrote and directed the comedic short Following (starring Melissa Joan Hart), and co-created and directed the Adult Swim micro-short series The Non-Essentials.
 (Episode One Vimeo Staff Picked.)
 Additional films include South of Bix (Vimeo Staff Pick, starring M. Emmet Walsh and Justine Lupe), I Lost My Mother's Ashes (co-writer, starring Mandy Moore) and Second Date, all of which have screened at Oscar-qualifying festivals nationwide.
-Her scripts Vigilantes and Settling are Blacklist recommended.
+Her scripts have placed in many competitions including Austin, Film Fest, Launchpad and Big Break.
+Her pilots Vigilantes and Settling are Blacklist recommended.

 Her play The Adventures of Flo and Greg premiered at Echo Theater, where it received the company’s biannual Women’s Playwriting Award.